fusionjs/fusionjs/fusion-core/docs/guides/creating-endpoints.md

 FusionJS provides an [RPC plugin](https://github.com/fusionjs/fusion-plugin-rpc-redux-react) that integrates with Redux and React/Preact.
 We recommend using that RPC plugin rather than writing HTTP endpoints manually.

-With that being said, here we will implement an HTTP endpoint manually in order to better understand how FusionJS middlewares work.
+Here we will implement an HTTP endpoint manually to better understand how FusionJS middlewares work.

 The simplest way to write a FusionJS plugin is a [middleware plugin](https://github.com/fusionjs/fusion-core/blob/master/docs/guides/creating-a-plugin.md#middlewares):